Martyr2/martyr2/README.md

 - ⚡ Much of my github account work is in private repositories
 - ⚡ Goal for 2025: Develop a personal library of ready to go code, across multiple languages, for whatever projects I have
 - ⚡ Fun fact: I have mentored thousands of developers over the past 13+ years online.
 Now you can find me on Sitepoint.com!
+- ⚡ Fun fact: I recently received certifications in Generative AI Development from IBM and Front-End Development from Meta!
 - ⚡ Fun fact: I was recognized for my work on the web platform portion of Bria X which won an award in 2017 for Unified Communications Product of the Year.

 ### Spotify Playing 🎧